dtinblack/dtinblack.github.io/_posts/2016-01-26-ten-tips-for-blogs.md

 <b>8.
 How many words should a typical post be?</b>

 Length of the blog is important because reading it has to fit into the busy lives of the target audience.
-Should it be short and to the point or be a long full of detailed analysis?
+Should it be short and to the point or be long and full of detailed analysis?
+Should it be chatty in style or more formal?

 <b>9.
 What will be the process required to develop the posts?</b>